Svarsha12/python-api-challenge/README.md

 and visualization for all comparision is captured on the out_put folder.
 ##Hints and Help

 Taken into consideration all the hints.
-I completed projects by consulting data-visualization documentation, went through all class materials and took help from xpertlearning.
+I completed projects by consulting python-api documentation, went through all class materials and took help from xpertlearning.

 ##Part 1: VacationPy